OwenTrokeBillard/vf2/README.md

 # Remaining work

+The crate is feature complete.
+The following will improve performance.

 - [ ] Implement VF2 cutting rules
 - [ ] Implement VF2++ (only VF2 implemented so far)